TomRyan-321/crowdstrike-ecs-fargate-pipepline-demo/README.md

 The Actions workflow demo [file](.github/workflows/cs-ecs-fargate-demo.yaml) does the following:
  - Checks out a copy of this repository
+ - Scans the repository with the Falcon Cloud Security Infrastructure as Code Scanner and uploads the resulting SARIF file
  - Builds and tags the Dockerfile
  - Scans the resulting image with CrowdStrike container image scanner service to check for Vulnerabilities/Malware/Secrets
  - Logs into AWS & ECR